JennEYoon/DeFi-ml/pyfinance/Capital21C/readme.md

    - write personal evaluation of usefulness, impact of each application of ML to finance.

  * PySAL and geosnap -- try to contribute something, documentation or example First Issue, if they have one.
+ * Apologize to Eli, and ask him to delete my previous PR attempt.
+Since it failed, wink.